flipz357/weisfeiler-leman-amr-metrics/README.md

 You can use the metrics for comparing/aligning other graph-based meaning representations, and node-labeled graphs in general.

 For graphs other than AMR use `-input_format tsv`.
 Then you can input files with tab or whitespace speparated triples.
-A new line indicates begin of another graph.
+An empty line indicates begin of another graph.
 The general format is `<src_node_id> <tgt_node_id> <relation_label>`, node labels are indicated with `:instance` triples.
 A graph looks similar to:

 ```
 n1 n2 :rel_a